6. Filter

 my_state = "IA"

-In the next cell we will ask pandas to narrow down our list of accidents to just those in the state we’re interested in.
-We will create a filter expression and place it between two flat brackets following the DataFrame we wish to filter.
+In the next cell we will ask pandas to narrow down our list of accidents to just those in our state of interest.
+We will create a filter expression and place it between two square brackets following the DataFrame we wish to filter.

 event_id ntsb_make ntsb_model ntsb_number year date city state country total_fatalities latimes_make latimes_model latimes_make_and_model